Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 It is a very affordable tool and can help you find so many ways to improve your text.

-Prowritingaid will locate grammatical errors, spelling mistakes, repetitions, and typos.
-It can also check for sentence length, overused words, and readability.
+Prowritingaid will locate grammatical and spelling errors, repetitions, and typos.
+It can also check sentence length, overused words, and readability.

 It will save you a lot of time and make the final stage of human proofreading easier and faster.